Get Care for the Most Vulnerable: High Risk Pregnant People and Neonatal Intensive Care Infants

 Parenting Help from Healthcare Professionals

 Children don’t come with an instructional guide.
-So it’s only normal that new mothers face challenges and doubt.
+So it’s only normal that new parents face challenges and doubt.
 In times like these, someone is here to help you.
 Nurse-Family Partnership is a community healthcare program that will connect you with a nurse home visitor.
 Through the visits, you will learn how you can best care for your child.
 Our goal is to help you become confident and assured in your parenting skills, so you and your child can look forward to a better future.

 Benefits of Nurse-Family Partnership: